EdwardKHKim/android-carpool/README.md

 # Android Carpool

-The repository contains an Android native mobile application
+The repository contains an Android native mobile application that allows users to

 ## Demo